Enzyme builds successfully but won’t run tests ¶

 LLVM’s plugin infrastructure is broken in many versions.
 Empirically LLVM 8 and up will often incorrectly disallow memory from being passed between LLVM and a plugin.
 If you see one of these errors and want to use the same version of LLVM try passing the flag

 .
 The flag disables preprocessing optimizations that Enzyme runs and tends to reduce these errors.
 If this doesn’t work, check the following.

 There is a known bug in an existing LLVM optimization pass (SROA) that will incorrectly generate type information from a memcpy.
 This bug has been fixed in LLVM 13

 opt can’t find -enzyme option ¶

 opt: unknown pass name 'enzyme'

-May be because you are using LLVM 13 or a higher version, which has switched to the new pass manager pipeline and we haven’t yet turned that on within enzyme.
+May be because you are using LLVM 13 or a higher version, which has switched to the new pass manager pipeline.
+On applicable LLVM versions (up to and including LLVM 15),

-For now you can just tell llvm to use the old pass manager by adding the
+you can specify that opt useees the old pass manager by adding the